neherlab/pan-genome-analysis/README.md

     NOTICE: strain_list format should be species_name+'-RefSeq', e.g.: Saureus-RefSeq.txt
     Example: python ./scripts/run-pipeline.py  -fn ./data/TestSet -sl TestSet-RefSeq.txt -st 1 2 3 4 5 6 7 8 9 10 11 -t 64 > TestSet.log 2>&1
   ```
-  The result will be a number of files that contain the all the information necessary for visualizing the pan-genome in the browser using [pan-genome-visuzalization](https://github.com/neherlab/pan-genome-visualization).
+  The result will be a number of files that contain the all the information necessary for visualizing the pan-genome in the browser using [pan-genome-visualization](https://github.com/neherlab/pan-genome-visualization).
   ```
   ./data
       YourSpecies               # folder specific to the your pan genome
         - YourSpecies-RefSeq.txt    # INPUT: GenBank accession numbers
-        - inputGenomes              # INPUT: genomes in genbank format
+        - inputGenomes              # INPUT: genomes in GenBank format
           - strain1.gbk
           - strain2.gbk
           ...
         - vis
           - geneCluster.json
-          - geneGainLossEvent.json
           - strainMetainfo.json
           - coreGenomeTree.json
           - GeneClusters/       # Folder contain orthologous clusters